Phala-Network/phala-docs-old/docs/balances.md

 ![](./static/query-bob.png)

-However, as by the design, only the owner can see his balannce. `FreeBalannce for Bob` button always queries Bob's balance.
+However, as by the design, only the owner can see his balance. `FreeBalance for Bob` button always queries Bob's balance.
 So if you choose another identity other than Bob, you will get a `NotAuthorized` error as shown in the screenshot above.
-This is the unique feature provided of confidetial cotracts.
+This is the unique feature provided of confidential contracts.

 Finally, `TotalIssuance` shows the total token issuance.
 It doesn't require any authentication.